sowcow/blog/content/posts/matter-of-life-and-death.md

 For example Wings of Desire has one as it seems.
 But that one was way lighter.
 Also there is a plenty of entertaining parallels between these movies if one is after things not said.
 But I'm not going those rabbit holes.

+P.S.

+Talking about wrapping things up from more visual perspective I found the book returning scene being marvelous.
+The existing book cover is used with one modification I assume.